XixinYang/CLIP-mindspore/README.md

 Returns the names of the available CLIP models.

-#### `clip.load(name, device=..., jit=False)`
+#### `clip.load(path, device=..., jit=False)`

-Returns the model and the TorchVision transform needed by the model, specified by the model name returned by `clip.available_models()`.
-It will download the model as necessary.
-The `name` argument can also be a path to a local checkpoint.
+Returns the model and the transform operations needed by the model, specified by the model name returned by `clip.available_models()`.
+The `path` argument is a path to a local checkpoint.

-The device to run the model can be optionally specified, and the default is to use the first CUDA device if there is any, otherwise the CPU.
-When `jit` is `False`, a non-JIT version of the model will be loaded.
+The device to run the model can be optionally specified, and the default is to use the Ascend device if there is any, otherwise the CPU.

 #### `clip.tokenize(text: Union[str, List[str]], context_length=77)`

-Returns a LongTensor containing tokenized sequences of given text input(s).
-This can be used as the input to the model
+Returns a Tensor containing tokenized sequences of given text input(s).
+This can be used as the input to the model.

 ---